Racist Assault At A Child's Birthday Party Yields Long Prison Terms In Georgia

 In court Monday, both Norton and Torres sat hunched over and crying after Superior Court Judge William "Beau" McClain handed down his sentence: 13 years in prison and seven years' probation for Torres, and six years in prison with nine years' probation for Norton.
 Both of them are also banished from Douglas County, McClain said.

-The sentencing comes weeks after a jury found Torres and Norton guilty of making terroristic threats and violating the Street Gang Terrorism and Prevention Act.
+The sentencing comes weeks after a jury found Torres and Norton guilty of making terroristic threats and violating the Georgia Street Gang Terrorism and Prevention Act.
 The jury also convicted Torres for aggravated assault.
 Although Georgia doesn't have a law specifying a hate crime, that's the term both McClain and District Attorney Brian Fortner used to describe the group's behavior.

-The assault occurred in July of 2015, one month after a racist gunman killed nine worshipers at a historically black church in Charleston, S.C.
-Prosecutors say Norton, Torres, and other members of a group that called itself "Respect the Flag" went on an alcohol-fueled racist spree in Douglas and Paulding counties, west of Atlanta.
+The assault occurred in July 2015, one month after a racist gunman killed nine worshippers at a historically black church in Charleston, S.C.
+Prosecutors say Norton, Torres and other members of a group that called itself "Respect the Flag" went on an alcohol-fueled racist spree in Douglas and Paulding counties, west of Atlanta.

 With Confederate battle flags affixed to the beds of their pickup trucks, the group gathered for a ride that was purportedly meant to celebrate the flag's heritage.